Carl-Rosenkvist/brass/README.md

-# BRASS
-Binary Reader and Analysis Suite
+# BRASS (Binary Reader and Analysis Suite Software)

 A simple and extensible C++/Python library for reading and analyzing binary particle output files.

 ## Features